jalenng/unicorn-hat-hd-clock/README.md

     - `pip install -r requirements.txt`
     - `pip install -r requirements-sim.txt` (if using the [simulator](https://github.com/jayniz/unicorn-hat-sim))
 ### II.
 Configure AccuWeather
-- You will need an AccuWeather API account to get an API key: https://developer.accuweather.com/.
+- You will need an AccuWeather API account to get an API key: https://developer.accuweather.com/
-- Find the AccuWeather location key for your location.
+- Find the AccuWeather location key for your location
 ### III.
 Configure the options
 1. Open the file `options.json` with a text editor
 2. Make the desired edits to the file